itsvantae/AWS-Projects/Image Labels Generator using Amazon Rekognition/0_Create S3 bucket and upload images/README.md

 4. We’ll use these images for labeling, so try to upload images with multiple objects to test the model’s accuracy in identifying various labels.
 For example, you could use a photo of a busy city street.

-Let’s move forward to the next section, [Install and configure AWS CLI](./Image%20Labels%20Generator%20using%20Amazon%20Rekognition/1_Install%20and%20configure%20AWS%20CLI/README.md)
+Let’s move forward to the next section, 1_[Install and configure AWS CLI](./1_Install%20and%20configure%20AWS%20CLI/README.md)